Update a token

 |

-An OAuth token with the requested rights or with the rights specified when registering the app. |
+An OAuth token with the permissions you requested or specified when registering your app. |

 |